mrquincle/superscripts/harvesting/README.md

 ## Visit their website

 Now, you will still need to visit the website of each and individual backer.
 This is not automated.
+What you can use is the `visit_urls.sh` script, which will open a subset of backers in `google-chrome`.

 Good luck to you if you are willing to do this!
 Of course, be nice to each individual and send them a personal message.
 You have already spend so much time now to get to their website, you might as well treat them as kings and queens.